mediadesain/iJul/README.md

 # iJul
-Ths is Sample Page Drupal
+This is Sample Web Page with Drupal 7 with Bootsrap Framework.

 SQL Database inlude on database folder

+Thanks